-UK dividends come with a notional dividend tax credit of 10%, to reflect that fact that corporation tax has already been paid on the company profits.
+UK dividends come with a notional dividend tax credit of 10%, for reasons that are rather complicated.
 A basic rate taxpayer has UK dividends taxed at 10% and so has no further liability, because this is offset by the tax credit.

 A higher rate one will pay 32.5% and those in the top tier will pay 42.5%.
 These rates include the 10% tax credit, so in fact higher rate taxpayers need to pay a further 25% on the dividend they’ve received and top rate taxpayers owe a further 36.1%.
 (An explanation of how it all works from HMRC is here.)

 Following a change in the rules in 2008 – a change that for once worked in the taxpayer’s favour – foreign dividends are now granted a theoretical credit of the same amount for UK tax purposes.

 So if you receive a dividend equal to £900 from a foreign source (inclusive of £135 foreign withholding tax that’s already been deducted), this is then grossed up to £1000 [=900+(900*1/9)] for tax purposes.

 You then calculate the theoretical tax due at your highest dividend tax rate.
 For basic rate taxpayers, that’s 10%.
 For the next two tiers, the tax due is £325 [=1000*32.5%] and £425 [=1000*42.5%] respectively.